cloudnull/ansistack/README.md

-# Virt Lab Setup and VM Deployment
+# AnsiStack

-This repository contains playbooks which may be useful when setting cloud deployments using Virtual Machines.
-While this is geared toward lab deployments there's nothing stopping these tools from being used in production.
+This repository contains tools for running cloud like infrastructure without cloud like APIs.
+The tools themselves are mostly Ansible playbooks which interact with hosts to provision and manage virtualized infrastructure with minimal, to no overhead.

 > All playbooks take user input, an example user input variable file can be seen in the `local_vars.yaml` file.